apaAI-Labs/apaai-protocol/ANNOUNCEMENT.md

-# 🚀 TRACE Protocol v0.1.0 Release Announcement
+# 🚀 APAAI Protocol v0.1.0 Release Announcement

-## **Introducing TRACE Protocol: Open Standard for Accountable AI**
+## **Introducing APAAI Protocol: Open Standard for Accountable AI**

-We're excited to announce the first public release of **TRACE Protocol** - an open standard for trusted records of autonomous computation events.
+We're excited to announce the first public release of **APAAI Protocol** - an open standard for trusted records of autonomous computation events.

-### **What is TRACE Protocol?**
+### **What is APAAI Protocol?**

-TRACE Protocol defines a unified model — **Action → Policy → Evidence** — for recording, auditing, and governing autonomous computation.
+APAAI Protocol defines a unified model — **Action → Policy → Evidence** — for recording, auditing, and governing autonomous computation.
 It enables organizations to adopt AI agents without losing traceability, safety, or accountability.

 ### **🎯 Key Features**